Toothaches and dental problems are pesky.

-Periodontitis is a serious gum disease and never occurs out of the blue.
+Periodontitis is serious gum disease and never occurs out of the blue.
 It involves various stages as described below –

 The first step is mild periodontitis which begins with a mild ache in the tooth and cavity formation in the mouth.
 Paying keen attention at this stage is crucial because the problem can be reversed at this stage.
 The disease upon precipitating to higher stages is difficult to treat.